 Solution 6: Backup was restored across the company

-In case the backup was restored in a company, you can follow the below steps to restore the backup and check your required company file.
+In case the backup was restored in a company, you can follow the steps below to restore the backup and check your required company file.

 • Find the company’s most recent backup first.